rabbitmq/rabbitmq-website/site/cluster-formation.md

 ## <a id="initial-formation-race-condition" class="anchor" href="#initial-formation-race-condition">Race Conditions During Initial Cluster Formation</a>

+Only one node should form the cluster (i.e. starting as standalone and initializing the Mnesia database schema).
 Consider a deployment where the entire cluster is provisioned at once and all nodes start in parallel.
-In this case there's a natural race condition between node registration and more than one node can become "first to register" (discovers no existing peers and thus starts as standalone).
+In this case, a natural race condition occurs.

-Different peer discovery backends use different approaches to minimize the probability of such scenario.
-Some use locking (etcd, Consul), others use a technique known as randomized startup delay.
-With randomized startup delay nodes will delay their startup for a randomly picked value (between 5 and 60 seconds by default).

-Some backends (config file, DNS) rely on a pre-configured set of peers and avoid the issue that way.

-Effective delay interval, if used, is logged on node boot.

-Lastly, some mechanism rely on ordered node startup provided by the underlying provisioning and orchestration tool.
-[Kubernetes stateful sets](https://kubernetes.io/docs/tasks/run-application/run-replicated-stateful-application/#understanding-stateful-pod-initialization) is one example of an environment that offers such a guarantee.
+To prevent multiple nodes forming the cluster (at the same time), peer discovery backends try to acquire a lock when either forming the cluster or joining a peer.
+The Consul peer discovery backend sets a lock in Consul.
+The etcd peer discovery backend sets a lock in etcd.
+Classic config file, K8s, and AWS backends set an [Erlang internal lock](https://erlang.org/doc/man/global.html#set_lock-3).

 ## <a id="node-health-checks-and-cleanup" class="anchor" href="#node-health-checks-and-cleanup">Node Health Checks and Forced Removal</a>